 Should I buy a seasons pass at the early-bird rate?

 If you’re planning to ski or snowboard this season regardless of whether you’re working on the mountain then YES!
 If you do get a job with us we will REFUND the full price of the pass if you haven’t used it.
-If you have used it before starting employment then we can partially refund the cost.
+If you have used it before starting employment then we can partially refund the cost determined and pro-rated by the number of days used.

 Will I need a New Zealand Bank Account?